artmarks/weather-app/README.md

 Just use <code>npm install</code> and you are ready to go :)

 Open [http://localhost:3000](http://localhost:3000) with your browser to see your current page.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
-Here you can app your project structure.

-API documentation is taken from [Next.js](https://nextjs.org/):

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.
-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Author